John Smith (actor): Later acting career

 In 1964, John Wayne asked director Henry Hathaway to cast Smith in the role of Steve McCabe in Wayne's film Circus World.
 According to a Smith biography, Hathaway developed an intense dislike for Smith for unknown reasons and tried to keep him from working again in Hollywood.

 In 1966, Smith guest-starred as Noble Vestry in the short-lived 1966 ABC comedy/western series The Rounders, starring Chill Wills.
 That same year, he played the part of Joe Gore in the A. C. Lyles-produced Western Waco.

 In 1967, Smith was cast as Ed Dow in three episodes of ABC's short-lived Hondo western series, starring Ralph Taeger.
 He appeared in three episodes: "Hondo and the Ghost of Ed Dow", "Hondo and the War Cry", and "Hondo and the Eagle Claw.".

-In 1968 and 1970, he appeared in two episode of NBC's The Virginian, starring James Drury and Doug McClure.
+In 1968 and 1970, he appeared in two episodes of NBC's The Virginian, starring James Drury and Doug McClure.
 In 1972, he appeared in two episodes of Robert Fuller's & Julie London's Emergency! in the role of "Captain Hammer."
 He also appeared in 1968 in an episode of Robert Culp's I Spy crime drama.
 In 1971, he appeared as Dr. Carl Isenburg in the horror film Blood Legacy.

 In 1972, he guest-starred on NBC's police drama Adam-12.
 That same year, he had his last film role as Mr. Ames in Walt Disney's Justin Morgan Had a Horse.
 His last television appearances came in 1974 and 1975, when he portrayed different physicians in two episodes of ABC's medical-drama Marcus Welby, M.D., starring Robert Young.
 And in 1975, he appeared on Angie Dickinson's NBC drama Police Woman.